X-LANCE/Mobile-Env/docs/env-usage-en.md

   latency.
 In the other cases, this item will return `None`.

 Here the first three items are returned as NumPy arrays.

+`task_instructions` method returns a list of string storing the instructions at the current step.

 Mobile-Env accepts a `dict` object as the action containing three item: